centroid457/monitor_utils/README.md

 ## ENSPIRATION
 Suppose you wish to give blood to the Center.
-So nowedays you need to make an appointment by websitу, BUT you can't do this until the Center actually need your group.
+So nowedays you need to make an appointment by websitу, BUT you can't do this while the Center actually don't need your group.
 Group necessity shown on Center website and called DonorSvetofor.
 And as result you need monitoring it manually, becouse there are no news, email notifications, subscriptions.
 It's not difficalt but if you do it as day routine (even once a day) its quite distructing.